studiometa/scss-toolkit/readme.md

 // Import dependencies:
 // - _config.scss to override the SCSS toolkit's defaults
-// - sanitize.css to get some nice defaults
+// - @studiometa/scss-toolkit/components/reset to get some nice defaults
 // - @studiometa/scss-toolkit with the `$has-classes` variable set to `true`
 //   for the functions, mixins and classes helpers
 @import './config';
-@import '~sanitize.css';
+@import '~@studiometa/scss-toolkit/components/reset';
 $has-classes: true;
-@import '@studiometa/scss-toolkit';
+@import '~@studiometa/scss-toolkit';
 $has-classes: false;

 // ...